PREchrist/processingLearn/README.md

   1.1 Systems in organizations:
     planning and system installation

     When we think about to create a new system, that is in order to replace the one that exist and which is inefficient, no longer prospitious to satisfy its original purpose, or else out-dated.
 The new system created, will take over the functuonalities.
-Its purpose will beto increase the productivy or the quality of the output or else minimize costs.
+Its purpose will be to increase the productivy or the quality of the output or else minimize costs.
 What means the new system should reduce the flaws or errors of the existing one.

+    1.1.2 The need for change management:
+    change management is a process of shifting individuals, teams, departments and organizations from the prresent state to a desired state.
+Here the goal is to maximize the benefits and minimize the negative impacts of change on individuals.